-Strategic Planning Consultant & Project Manager
+Strategic Planning Consultant & Head of Projects

 TAoES: The Association of Exiled Scots